 Times have changed since the Land Registration Act 2002 (the 2002 Act) came into force on 13 October 2003.
 We have weathered a global economic crisis and faced a domestic recession.
 House prices have soared, dropped and then recovered, whilst at the same time mortgage fraud and incidents of fraud of registered land have increased.

 A Consultation Paper, amounting to some 500 pages, has been produced by the Law Commission detailing proposed amendments to the 2002 Act.
 The 2002 Act currently governs 24 million registered titles in England and Wales.
-Erin Keating reviews the consequences of the proposed changes for mortgage lenders and conveyancers.
+We review the consequences of the proposed changes for mortgage lenders and conveyancers.

 Protection of interests

 The role of the Land Registry, and the purpose of land registration, is to maintain a balance between parties who own, and parties who have an interest in, a particular piece of land.
 This is recorded on a central register and, notwithstanding certain rights which are not currently required to be registered under the 2002 Act, a purchaser acquires land subject to any entries on the register.
 It is important to remember that not all interests in land are capable of registration, however notice of those interests may still be recorded against the register.

 The 2002 Act allows for third party interests in land to be registered by way of a restriction, a unilateral notice or an agreed notice.
 Mortgage lenders will be well aware of what is commonly described as a “lender restriction” which limits the powers of a registered proprietor and chapter 10 of the Consultation Paper suggests that these restrictions will continue.